deltachat/deltachat-pages/sk/help.md

 - _Flexible identity_ with built-in support for [multiple accounts](#multiple-accounts)

-### Ktoré správy sa zobrazujú v Delta Chate?

-By default, Delta Chat shows all e-mails.

-At "Settings -> Chats &
-Media -> Show Classic E-Mails", you can change this.
-You have these options:

-- "No, chats only": Only messages sent by other Delta Chat users and replies to your Delta Chat messages are shown.
-This makes most sense if you use the same e-mail account for normal e-mails as well.
-- "All": Delta Chat shows all e-mails that are sent to your email address.
-This makes sense if you want to use Delta Chat for all your e-mails, so no message gets lost.
-This is the default setting.
-- "For accepted contacts": Delta Chat shows all e-mails from contacts with whom you already have a chat, but new chats only pop up for Delta Chat messages.
-  This helps to decide on a case-by-case basis whether you want to have a conversation in Delta Chat or in a "normal" e-mail app.

 ### What if I expect a message from someone I didn't write to in the past?

 - If a message comes from an unknown contact, it appears as a **request**.
 You